Just a few months ago, I wrote about how I quit my job during the last recession and how I was terrified I would do it again.

 One of the best things to do when things seem glum is to get out and help others.
 Take the time to volunteer.

 Ideally, you should volunteer in person.
 However, if that doesn’t work for you, this post has 13 ways to volunteer online.
-You will be surprised how much it helps you.
+You will be surprised how much helping others helps you.

 The Bottom Line